vpp-dev/vpp-release-notes/README.md

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Tue Dec 28 02:10:25 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 22.02 release, generated as on Wed Dec 29 02:10:02 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER